korken89/crect/README.md

 * 4-5 instructions / job for initialization of the NVIC.
 * 2-3 instructions / queue element for initializing the `async` queue.
-* The static requirement for `async` is about 400 bytes (the linked list and SysTick implementation).
+* The static requirement for `async` is about 400 bytes (the linked list, SysTick and time implementation).

 **Compile time:**
 * Uses the Kvasir MPL library for Metaprogramming.